-When you add objects to a form, you provide a name or argument for each object that is passed to the NetObjects Form Handler component or CGI script that processes responses.
+When you add objects to a form, you provide a name or argument for each object that is passed to the script that processes responses.
 These names can be used to output or otherwise process the text typed in a field, or the state of each check box, radio button, or combo box.